-Fixed project costs can give you huge savings, so as much as possible, you should ask your potential partner if this option is available to you.
+Fixed project costs can give you huge savings, so as much as possible, ask your potential partner if this option is available.
 Otherwise, it's your responsibility to look into and question any hidden costs in project implementation, staff training and the like that might add unnecessary expenses to your operations.

 7. Evaluate the workforce.

-The success of your outsourced company will largely depend on the workforce and other frontliners in your outsourcing team.
-That said, you could review your vendor's hiring policies and processes to help you highlight the knowledge, discipline, and technical and soft skills that your business needs.
+The success of your outsourced company will largely depend on the workforce and other factors with your outsourcing team.
+That said, you could review your vendor's hiring policies and processes to help you highlight the knowledge, discipline, and technical and soft skills your business requires.

 It might also be healthy for your company if your partner understands your corporate culture, including your values, beliefs, vision or mission statement, and medium of communication, and adopt it in the outsourcing environment.